brehen/master-thesis/docs/thesis_essay/essay.md

 > usage without sacrificing consistency/latency, by exclusively running
 > WebAssembly modules

-To test this, we will develop a prototype FaaS written in Rust, and attempt to scale to near-zero by implementing a simple service for serving memes on the internet that is virtually always available, but also more energy efficient than contending alternatives.
+To test this, we will develop a prototype Pure Functions as a Service written in Rust, and attempt to scale to near-zero by implementing a simple service for serving memes on the internet that is virtually always available, but also more energy efficient than contending alternatives.

 ## Background